 Municipal water use data is available by municipality for the City of Napa, City of St. Helena, City of Calistoga, and the Town of Yountville.
 Long-term municipal water use for the entire Valley has averaged 18,700 acre-feet per year over the base period (Water Years (WY) 1988-2015).
 The majority of this water use is provided by local surface water supplies, increasing amounts of imported State Water Project water, and groundwater.
-The City of Napa utilizes imported State Water Project water, local surface water supplies, as well as a growing contribution from recycled water.
+The City of Napa utilizes imported State Water Project water, local surface water supplies are supplied.
 The City of St. Helena receives some imported surface water from the State Water Project, as well as local surface water from Bell Canyon, and groundwater.
-The City of Calistoga uses imported surface water from the State Water Project, local surface water from the Kimball Reservoir, groundwater, and a relatively constant amount of recycled water.
+The City of Calistoga uses imported surface water from the State Water Project, so water from the State Water Project, local surface water from the Kimball Reservoir, groundwater, and a relatively constant amount of recycled water.
 The Town of Yountville receives surface water from the State Water Project and locally from the Rector Reservoir.